hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 {::options toc_levels="1..4"/}

 ### Approach of this Implementation Guide
-TBD - do we put in principles for inclusion in AU Core?
-Sort of mimic intent content of AU Base?
+AU Core is provided to support the use of HL7® FHIR®© in an Australian context.
+AU Core defines the data model and RESTful API interactions that set minimum expectations for a system to record, update, search, and retrieve core digital health and administrative information.

-Some repeat of AU Base with wording change.
+AU Core promotes interoperability and adoption through common implementation and provides the basis for further implementation guide development for specific use cases.

-Australian realm IGs and implementers are expected to use the AU Base recognised/defined concept where one exists instead of redefining locally.
-AU Core introduces a required level of element support for local usage on top of AU Base that gives a core set of capability that can be implemented and assumed.
+For representation and use of local concepts, Australian realm IGs and implementers are expected to (in order of precedence):

-When implementing FHIR in AU implementers are recommended to:
+* comply with AU Base and AU Core
-* something something the use case IG
+* use the core FHIR extension, search parameter, or operation where available, otherwise
-* implement AU Core
+* use the AU Base defined extension, search parameter, or operation where available, otherwise
-* where a concept is unavailable look to AU Base
+* use the domain-specific IG (e.g. AU Patient Summary or AU eRequesting) defined extension, search parameter, or operation, otherwise

-There's actually wider implication stuffs here - look to your slidepack, i.e. that IGs are encouraged to depend on AU Base so that the universe of AU concepts is 'recognised'.
-Do we say that somewhere?
-Both in AU Base and in AU Core?
-This is the big driver of why AU Base is a SHALL support in capability statements.
+* define locally, the necessary extensions, search parameters, and operations in an IG and make available

 #### Scope of AU Core FHIR Artefacts

 HL7 AU Core profiles:
 * Extensions to define 'minimum' support expectations for local use concepts e.g. Sex Assigned at Birth
 * Search parameters to define 'minimum' support expectations for AU Core actors
-* Core resource profiles to define 'minimum' support expectations for use in the Australian healthcare context
+* Resources to define 'minimum' support expectations for use in the Australian healthcare context
 * Actors to define systems that play a role in AU Core data exchange
 * Capability statements to define 'minimum' support expectations of FHIR capabilities of AU Core actors.